CanberraOceanRacingClub/namadgi3/Batemans_Bay_Hazards.md

 ## SARWATCH

-Namadgi is registerd with Bateman Bay Marine Rescue and has been allocated the VHF radio callsign of ``BM ???``.
+Namadgi is registerd with Marine Rescue New South Wales and has been allocated the VHF radio callsign of ``SY690``.

 Skippers taking Namadgi 3 out onto the Bay or further afield are *strongly advised* to log your intended passage with Marine Rescue Batemans Bay who will then maintain a SARWATCH on you until your return.
 If the event that you fail to return (or report daily) they will activate procedures to ensure your safety.
 This may include raising a full scale search and rescue incident.
+When logging onto Marine Rescue be prepared to supply the following information

+1. Callsign ``SY 690``
+1. Current location
+1. Sailing plan
+1. Person on board
+1. Intended return date/time
+1. Next reporting time (MRBB will request that you report to them daily)

 There is a SOP describing the procedure for reporting to Maritime Rescue.

+## Operations manager

+It is CORC policy to appoint an operations manager for all bookings where Namadgi 3 is operating outside of Pittwater.
+An operations manager shall be appointed depending on the start date of the booking:

+* Sept 2017 - Steven Ring
+* October 2017 - Simon Dunlop
+* November 2017 - Michael Martin
+* December 2017 - Garth Brice

+Skippers are required to make contact with the operations manager

+1. Prior to departure to discuss sail plan, PFD allocation, bar crossing times, etc
+1. Daily position reports and anchorage planning
+1. Final report upon return

 ## Local contact numbers

-Include here some contact numbers.

-* TODO

-## Experienced Bay Skippers

-The following members have good local knowledge of the Bay
+* Marine Rescue Batemans Bay -- (02) 4472 3060
+* Batemans Bay Marina -- (02) 4472 9853

-* Simon Dunlop
+* Simon Dunlop --  0412 262 933
-* Garth Brice
-* John Rowling
-* Steven Ring
-* others??
-Let's ask around